-The voltage drop measured is equal to the percentage of the total circuit resistance being measured across.
+The voltage drop measured is equal to the percentage of the total circuit that resistance is being measured across.

-In other words… if the total applied voltage at the main panel is 240V and you are measuring 216V at the condenser while it is running that means that 90% of the resistance in the circuit is in the condenser (216V) and 10% of the total circuit resistance in in the conductors (24V) leading to the condenser (which is way too high).
+In other words, if the total applied voltage at the main panel is 240V, and you measure 216V at the condenser while it is running, that means that 90% of the resistance in the circuit is in the condenser (216V), and 10% of the total circuit resistance is in the conductors (24V) leading to the condenser (which is way too high).

 You will also find that voltage drop increases the higher the current on the circuit.
-This happens for two reasons –
+This phenomenon happens for two reasons:

-- Higher running current is due to lower electrical resistance in the load.
-When the resistance in the load is lower the resistance of the load makes up a lower percentage of the total circuit resistance and the wiring makes up more it.
-NOTE: Some of you get confused and think that the resistance in a load increases as the current increases… but it doesn’t… just look at ohms law again.
-When amperage increases the electrical resistance must go down if the voltage remains constant.
+- A higher running current is due to lower electrical resistance in the load.
+When the resistance in the load is lower, the resistance of the load makes up a lower percentage of the total circuit resistance, and the wiring makes up more of it.
+NOTE: Some of you get confused and think that the resistance in a load increases as the current increases, but it doesn't.
+Just look at Ohm's law again.
+When amperage increases, the electrical resistance must go down if the voltage remains constant.

-- It can be be bad for our equipment resulting in poor performance and efficiency
+- It can be bad for our equipment, resulting in poor performance and efficiency.

-This article includes a lot of references to the NEC (National Electrical Code) because it is the nationally adopted set of rules for high voltage electrical in the USA.
-The excerpts here are for training and commentary reference and should only be used by licensed professionals who have training in the entire code which can be found at the NFPA website.
-The NEC (NFPA) 70 is all about fire and shock prevention and 310.15(A)(3) sums up conductor design pretty nicely.
-I sum it up (further) as
+This article includes a lot of references to the NEC (National Electrical Code) because it is the nationally adopted set of rules for high-voltage electrical work in the USA.
+The excerpts here are for training and commentary reference and should only be used by licensed professionals who have training in the entire code, which can be found on the NFPA website (HERE).
+The NEC (NFPA) 70 is all about fire and shock prevention, and 310.15(A)(3) sums up conductor design pretty nicely.
+I sum it up (further) as:

-So high voltage drop occurs because the amperage is higher than it supposed to be or the resistance in the circuit is higher than it should be (or both).
+So, a high voltage drop occurs because the amperage is higher than it is supposed to be or because the resistance in the circuit is higher than it should be (or both).